seyedalian/graphic_dialog_kotlin/readMe.txt

 Hi
-this abstract class  Help you to make the graphic dialog easier (this is a code of Kotlin)
+this abstract class  Help you to make the graphic dialog easier